-The purpose of this privacy statement is to let users of the Ministry of Business, Innovation and Employment’s (the Ministry’s) New Zealand Government Procurement and Property website know when we collect personal information and what we do with it.
+The purpose of this privacy statement is to let users of the Ministry of Business, Innovation and Employment’s (the Ministry’s) New Zealand Government Procurement website know when we collect personal information and what we do with it.

 We will not use or share personal information collected, except as set out in this statement (or otherwise permitted or required by law).

 This privacy statement applies to personal information collected through this website: www.procurement.govt.nz